vinceramcesoliveros/appflowy_editor_sync_plugin/README.md

 ## Demo

-More details about the demo here: https://github.com/Musta-Pollo/custom_supabase_drift_doc_sync
+More details about the demo here with custom synchronization: https://github.com/Musta-Pollo/custom_supabase_drift_doc_sync